Wild orbits and generalised singularity modules: stratifications and quantisation: Introduction and main results

-\begin{enonce*}{Theorem (cf. Thm./Def.~\ref{thm:deformation_quantisation})} Suppose $\mc O \sse \mf g_r^{\dual}$ is an $r$-semisimple wild orbit admitting balanced polarisations, in the sense of Rmk.~\ref{rmk:balanced_filtrations}: then (a formal version of) $\mc S^{-1}$ yields a local $G_r$-invariant deformation quantisation of $\mc O$. \end{enonce*}
+\begin{theo}[cf.~Thm./Def.~\ref{thm:deformation_quantisation}] Let $\mc O \sse \mf g_r^{\dual}$ be an $r$-semisimple orbit, equipped with a \emph{balanced} polarisation corresponding to a parabolic filtration $\bm\psi$ (cf.~Rmk.~\ref{rmk:balanced_filtrations}); choose a marking $\bm\lambda \in \mc O$ in the stratum determined by the Levi factor of $\bm\psi$, and let $M$ be the corresponding finite generalised singularity module.
+Then a formal/deformed version of the inverse Shapovalov form of $M$ yields a \emph{local} $G_r$-\emph{invariant deformation quantisation} of $\mc O$. \end{theo}

-(Cf.~\S\S~\ref{sec:deformation_quantisation_our_case}--\S~\ref{sec:deformation_quantisation_conclusion} for the detailed step-by-step construction of the $\ast$-product.)
+(Cf.~\S~\ref{sec:deformation_quantisation_our_case}--\ref{sec:deformation_quantisation_conclusion} for the detailed step-by-step construction of the $\ast$-product.)